EduardoZepeda/coffee-bytes-hugo/content/posts/fine-tuning-de-un-modelo-de-inteligencia-artificial/index.en.md

 I tried to fine-tune a DeepSeek model but failed, then I tried to do it with Llama and I couldn't make it work, finally I managed to do it with a Mistral model, specifically the 7B parameter model.

-I share with you some resources that I found useful during the process and some of my notes related to the topic.
+I share with you my notes and some resources that I found useful during the process.

 Still, don't get confused by this, I still believe that [we are in an AI bubble](/en/the-rise-and-fall-of-the-ai-bubble/).

 ## Where to learn the basics of AI and Neural networks?